-Setting up a caching-only BIND server used to be more popular, now nscd appears to be more popular. nscd however has been problematic: it has been my experience that it can cache old or bad data, and fail to respect TTLs.
+Setting up caching-only BIND server used to be popular; then nscd appeared to be more popular. nscd however has been problematic: it has been my experience that it can cache old or bad data, and fail to respect TTLs.

-In between caching-only BIND and nscd in functionality is dnsmasq, which incorporates support for most of a local DNS server and also includes a DHCP server.
+Recently, dnsmasq has appeared, which incorporates support for most of a local DNS server and also includes a DHCP server.